jayrbolton/wot-identity/README.md

 - `encryptKeys`: keys for encrypting messages.
 Object contains properties:
   - `pubkey`: buffer of public encryption key
   - `privkey`: buffer of private encryption key.
 This is encrypted using the user's passphrase
-- `cert`: a user certification with expiration, algorithm name, creation datetime, and identityInfo json
+- `cert`: a buffer of the user certification with self signature, expiration, algorithm name, creation datetime, pubkeys, and identity info
-- `certSig`: a signature of a hash of the `cert` using the user's privkey (see `verifyUser`)
 - `salt`: random salt used to generate a secret key from the user's passphrase.
-Needed to decrypt privkeys.
-Not secret.
+Not secret

-## checkSig(user)
+## openCert(user)

-Verify the self-signature for the given user.
-This verifies that the user's identification data (stuff in their cert) was created by the user and not modified by anyone else.

-The `user` object only needs to have properties for `cert`, `certSig`, and `signKeys`.

-A return value of `false` means the user's cert fails validation
+Open and validate the user's certification using their signing public key.
+Will return an object of data for their cert.
+If the cert is invalid, will throw an error.

 ```
-const result = checkSig(user)
+const cert = openCert(user)
+t.strictEqual(cert.id.name, userName)
+t.strictEqual(cert.encryptPub.length, 64)
+t.strictEqual(cert.signPub.length, 64)
+t.strictEqual(cert.algo, 'Ed25519')
+t.assert(cert.expiration > Date.now())
 ```

-## extendExpiration(user, ms, callback)
+## extendExpiration(user, ms)

-Extend the expiration date for the `user` certificate by `ms` milliseconds.
+Extend the expiration date for the user's certificate by `ms` milliseconds.
+The cert will get updated and resigned.

 The `user` object must have properties for `signKeys`, `cert`.